 State management is a huge issue (when the state is concerned).
 Terraform is a clear candidate for state-management issues.
 Other IaC tools, such as Ansible and Kubernetes, don’t encounter state-related issues, but there are still sensitive artifacts that must be managed.

-Unfortunately, state can be a huge hassle for the GitOps paradigm as you definitely don’t want to store state in your repository.
+Unfortunately, state can be problematic for the GitOps paradigm as you definitely don’t want to store state in your repository.
 Because of this, many companies use a combination of S3 and DynamoDB for their state management.
 Similar offerings from other cloud providers will suffice as well, but I’ll stick to the most common to keep things simple.

-For those of you using Cloudformation or Arm/Bicep, congratulations, your ability to battle through cluttered syntax to avoid managing state is commendable.
+For those of you using Cloudformation or Arm/Bicep, your patience navigating cluttered syntax to avoid managing state is commendable.

 Once you start managing workloads that could be considered scale, managing state is not the first thing you want to have to think about.
 Securing your state buckets, providing the right amount of access to those that need it, and managing the DynamoDB tables to maintain integrity through locks are all crucial elements to managing the state yourself.
 It’s not incredibly difficult, but the repercussions of a mistake are dire.

 Always ensure you encrypt your state and use any features available within your IaC tool to help keep tabs on sensitive values.
 In Terraform, you can mark values as sensitive to ensure they don’t leak into the terminal, but these values are still in the state to be consumed by anyone with access.
-There’s not much else to say that the documentation doesn’t already, so just make sure you keep things secure and manage locks properly to avoid integrity issues.
+Everything you need is in the documentation, so just make sure you keep things secure and manage locks properly to avoid integrity issues.

-There has been a lot of conversation around “shift left” security, which puts more of the onus of security on developers, but there still needs to be a set of controls on the other end of the spectrum in the deployed environment.
-These controls are deployed by a security team.
-Of course, this leaves the two human components with the bulk of the weight at either end of the security barbell to constantly have to work around each other.
+The concept of “shift left” security puts much of the onus of security on developers, but the security team must also impose a set of controls on the other end of the spectrum in the deployed environment.
+This leaves the two human components with the bulk of the weight at either end of the security barbell to constantly have to work around each other.

 Using GitOps to implement security testing through the entire pipeline is critical to a scalable deployment.
-For anyone dealing with a deployment that’s even close to being considered “scale”, this seems like a no-brainer, but a lot of organizations have placed this on the back burner or have opted to do basic code-linting without any actual policies.
+This seems like a no-brainer, but many organizations place this on the back burner or opt to perform basic code-linting without any actual policies.

 We’ll dive a little deeper into these processes throughout the article.

-Had AWS had policies that required confirmation when a certain number of critical resources were modified, this whole incident could have been avoided.
-I’m certainly simplifying the incident somewhat, but you get the gist.
+If AWS had implemented policies that required confirmation when a certain number of critical resources were modified, this whole incident could have been avoided.

-There are many ways to configure these policies, but one of the most common is to use a policy-as-code tool such as Open Policy Agent (OPA) and a clever “scoring” algorithm to score your resources based on their importance.
+One of the most common ways to configure these policies is to use a policy-as-code tool such as OPA and a clever “scoring” algorithm to score your resources based on their importance.
 If the resources set to be modified have a score above a threshold, it can require manual intervention from management, SREs, or whoever is on the list.

 For example,